AndreiLucaci/deel-home-assignment/deel.README.md

 go to http://localhost:3127/api#/ to loadup swagger-ui

+for almost all of the endpoints, you will need to be authenticated, so you will need to login first:

+1. create a new admin account -> recommended, for the admin part of the api or use my existing one:

+- username: `andrei@deel.com`
+- password: `T3st1ng!`

+2. to use the existing users, if seeded properly (which it is with the existing `database.sqlite`), accounts are as follows:

+- username: `firstName@lastName.com`
+- password: `T3st1ng!`

+example:

+- username: `harry@potter.com`
+- password: `T3st1ng!`

+The endpoint returns a token that needs to be added in with the `Authorize` button in the swagger-ui (a.k.a. `Bearer <token>` header)

 ## changes to the original requirements

 ### 1. added authN + authZ (simple) - auth controller